trobz/openerp-web-unleashed/README.md

 [![Build Status](https://travis-ci.org/trobz/openerp-web-unleashed.png?branch=master)](https://travis-ci.org/trobz/openerp-web-unleashed)

-By default, the web part of OpenERP is not easy, the documentation is minimalist and the architecture is hard to understand.
+With Odoo version prior to version 9, the web part of OpenERP is really not easy, the documentation is minimalist and the architecture is hard to understand.

+Although Odoo keep improving overtime with code re-organization and documentation on their website but it does not seem enough.

-This is a pure web module with one objective: providing good bases to build rich web application in OpenERP.
+This is a pure web module with one objective: providing good bases to build rich web application in Odoo.

 ## Features

 - clear MVC pattern, based on Backbone and Marionnette... with all their documentations !
 - new namespace to organize and get access to your objects
-- full-featured Backbone Models with OpenERP JSON-RPC API support
+- full-featured Backbone Models with Odoo JSON-RPC API support
 - QWeb rendering for Marionette views
-- base objects to build custom views (Pager, Grouped Collection, Extended OpenERP View, State manager...)
+- base objects to build custom views (Pager, Grouped Collection, Extended Odoo View, State manager...)
 - unit tests for basic functionalities
 - load/configuration commonly used libraries (momentjs, numeraljs, awesome-font,...)

-## Exemple
+## Example

 Checkout the [demo_todo module](https://github.com/trobz/openerp-web-unleashed/tree/master/demo_todo), it's a full featured example with comments.